digital-fabric/polyphony/docs/getting-started/installing.md

 In order to use Polyphony you need to have:

-- Linux or MacOS (sorry, there are no plans to support Windows for the time being)
+- Linux or MacOS (support for Windows will come at a later stage)
 - Ruby (MRI) 2.6 or newer

 ## Installing the Polyphony Gem